Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/evidence-boundaries-and-adoption-limits/essay.md

 It does not verify, by itself, which programs remain active at the same scale today.

-## South Korea: current proof point, narrow claim
+## South Korea: current evidence point, narrow claim

 South Korea functions differently.